Manning Park in British Columbia: A Beautiful Place to Visit

 The park’s full name is E.C.
 Manning Park.
 It was established in 1941 and was named after Ernest C. Manning, the Chief Forester of British Columbia from 1936 to 1941.
 Mr. Manning died in an airplane crash in 1941.
 He was a keen supporter of the idea of preserving land for the enjoyment of future generations.

 Manning Park is located in the Cascade Mountains in south central BC and is about a three hour drive from Vancouver.
-A Greyhound bus travels from Vancouver to the resort in the park, allowing people without a vehicle to visit the area.
+The road to the park is kept in good condition, but snow tires are required in winter.

 Manning Park's two entrances are marked by portals showing attractive animal carvings.
 The west portal has a wood carving of a marmot while the east portal shows a bear.
 Both animals can be found in the park.
 There is easy access to trails beside the main road that passes through the park.
 Some people's first stop in the park is Lightning Lake, however.